Dave196/Shopping-Cart/README.md

 Sofware development test

 ## Introduction
-This is a simple checkout system that produces a subtotal in a CLI based on pricing data (see below).
+This project is a simple checkout system that produces a subtotal using a CLI.
+The prices used are from the dataset below:

 ##### Pricing dataset
 Item Code  | Unit Price | Special Price